Open-MSS/MSS/docs/tutorials.rst

 Now, just go into the _../MSS/tutorials/_ directory ::

     $ cd ../MSS/tutorials/

-Keep the following things in mind before running a script

-* You should have only an **US keyboard layout**.
-If you have a different keyboard layout, you just need to change it to US keyboard!
-* The **cursor.py** python file will run only on Linux and not on Windows for grabbing the mouse pointer image.

-* The screen recording starts as the recording window appears and ends when you quit the recording window by pressing 'q' when the window is being displayed in the foreground.

-* The **audio.py** file should have translation APIs and text-to-speech (t2s) APIs written at specified places inside it to run successfully!
-It has a #ToDo to read.

 In Linux for making the cursor visible as a highlighter, perform the following